ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA data source configuration.md

 # OSIsoft Adapter for OPC UA data source configuration

-In order to use the OPC UA adapter, you must configure the data source from which it will receive data.
+To use the OPC UA adapter, you must configure the data source from which it will receive data.

+## Configure OPC UA data source

 **Note:** You cannot modify OPC UA data source configurations manually.
 You must use the REST endpoints to add or edit the configuration.